flo-schu/pymob/docs/source/user_guide/superquickstart.md

 ## Running the model 🏃

 Next, we define the model parameters *a* and *b*.
-The parameter *a* is set as fixed (`free = False`), meaning its value is known and will not be estimated during optimization.
+Parameter *a* is set as fixed (`free = False`), meaning its value is known and will not be estimated during optimization.
-The parameter *b* is marked as free (`free = True`), allowing it to be optimized to fit our data.
+Parameter *b* is marked as free (`free = True`), allowing it to be optimized to fit the data.
 As an initial guess, we assume b = 3.

-Our model is now prepared with a parameter set.
+Our model is now prepared with a defined parameter set.
-In order to intialize the *Evaluator* class, we need to execute `sim.dispatch_constructor()`.
+To initialize the *Evaluator* class, we call `sim.dispatch_constructor()`.
-This step is very important and needs to be done everytime when we made changes in our model.
+This step is essential and must be executed every time changes are made to the model.

-The returned dataset (`evaluator.results`) has the exact same shape as our observation data.
+The returned dataset (`evaluator.results`) has the exact same shape as the observation data.

 ```python